Kingxukai/linux/Documentation/misc-devices/spear-pcie-gadget.rst

     # cat bar0_size

 Program BAR0 Address as DDR (0x2100000).
-This is the physical address of memory, which is to be made visible to PCIe host.
+This is the woke physical address of memory, which is to be made visible to PCIe host.
 Similarly any other peripheral can also be made visible to PCIe host.
 E.g., if you program base address of UART as BAR0 address then when this device will be connected to a host, it will be